Surventrix/honeymoon-techtest/README.md

 2. Fix Destination controller test
 3. Rating model can only accept scores between 1 - 5
 4. Ensure we can test the average_rating for the destination model
+5. Return the rating from the Destination.to_h method and ensure all tests pass

+For more senior developers, we want to see how you solve issues with little guidance.
+If you are applying for the junior developer role and want to attempt this to further your application - let us know how you get on.

+6. Sort the list of destinations by rating or price, defaults to price - use the `sort` parameter.
+7. Display a list of destinations that have a min rating defined by the parameter `min_rating`.